-The Institute for Medical Informatics performs research in biomedicine and informatics to develop and establish new methods for diagnosis and prognostication, and applies these methods to large clinical series in collaboration with the clinical departments and department of Pathology.
+The Institute for Cancer Genetics and Informatics performs research in biomedicine and informatics to develop and establish new methods for diagnosis and prognostication, and applies these methods to large clinical series in collaboration with the clinical departments and Department of Pathology.
 Successful trials are then made applicable and offered as routine clinical practise, preferably established and performed by us.

 - Increasing our understanding of the interaction between structural and functional changes in the genome

 - Developing and establishing new diagnostic and prognostic markers for cancer

 - Establishing clinical quality indicators and quality indicator solutions

 - Expanding systems for documentation of current practice in diagnostics and treatment